 The European Commission Draft Withdrawal Agreement currently contains no mention of broadcasting.

 The United Kingdom is home to more television channels than any other European Union country.
 Around 1,400 channels are in the United Kingdom, representing more than a third of all those across the European Union.
-Over 760 channels licensed by the national communications regulator Ofcom broadcast to countries outside the United Kingdom.
+Over 760 channels licenced by the national communications regulator Ofcom broadcast to countries outside the United Kingdom.

 There is a real risk, as the Prime Minister has now acknowledged, that the relevant directive will not apply to the United Kingdom once it leaves the European Union.